 If the forecasts lacked calibration, the shape of the PIT histogram would reveal the nature of the misspecification.
-For instance, a $\bigcup$ -shaped is a sign of underdispersion as many observations are considered to be too extreme when in fact they are more common in practice suggesting that the predictive density is too narrow.
-Conversely, over dispersion is reflected in a hump or $\bigcap$ -shape as the distributions are too wide.
-Bias causes a inclinations or triangular shapes towards an extreme, generally a "L" or "J" shape, depending on the direction of the bias.
+For instance, a U-shaped is a sign of underdispersion as many observations are considered to be too extreme when, in fact, they are more common in practice suggesting that the predictive density is too narrow.
+Conversely, over dispersion is reflected in a hump or n-shape as the distributions are too wide.
+Bias causes an inclinations or triangular shapes towards an extreme, generally a L- or J-shape, depending on the direction of the bias.

-7 Conclusion
+7. Conclusion

 This paper explores the use of probability forecasts to predict inflation in Argentina using a range of autoregressive models.
-Different metrics were used to asses the performance of the point forecast but also the entire distribution across different horizons.
+Different metrics were used to assess the performance of the point forecast but also the entire distribution across different horizons.
 A Diebold-Mariano (DM) test was applied to selected models to test predictive ability.
 For the mixture model, a PIT evaluation was conducted and the qualitative interpretations suggest the model was correctly calibrated.